littleneko/PixivDownload/README.md

 # PixivDownload

 A tool to download pixiv illust.
-(Now only support download illust in your bookmarks.)

 ## Usage

-* Download the users bookmarks: `pixiv-dl download --cookie=abc --download-bookmarks-uids=1`
+* Download all illustrations in user's bookmarks: `pixiv-dl download --cookie=abc --download-bookmarks-uids=1`
-* Download the specified pid: `pixiv-dl download --download-illust-ids=1,2,3`
+* Download illustrations of specified illustration id: `pixiv-dl download --download-illust-ids=1,2,3`
-* Download user's all illust: `pixiv-dl download --download-artist-uids=1,2,3`
+* Download all illustrations of specified users: `pixiv-dl download --download-artist-uids=1,2,3`
-* Download user's all illust which bookmark_count great then
+* Download all illustrations of specified users which bookmark count great then
   1000: `pixiv-dl download --download-artist-uids=1,2,3 --bookmark-gt=1000`

 You can use `--service-mode` to run it as a service.